 Our curiosity got the better of us.
-So, we decided to use our Mobile Coverage Mapper to map the mobile coverage from the four main mobile operators along major transport routes to Dover and Eurotunnel Le Shuttle Freight.
-Our talented GIS team then took that coverage data and compared to Netflix streaming thresholds and GSMA Network Experience Evaluation Guidelines to produce an easily interpretable map to show the quality of service on each network.
+So, we decided to use our (this will open in a new window)Mobile Coverage Mapper to map the mobile coverage from the four main mobile operators along major transport routes to Dover and Eurotunnel Le Shuttle Freight.
+Our talented GIS team then took that coverage data and compared to (this will open in a new window)Netflix streaming thresholds and (this will open in a new window)GSMA Network Experience Evaluation Guidelines to produce an easily interpretable map to show the quality of service on each network.

 The results highlight the places you certainly do not want to be stuck for a considerable length of time.
 No matter what route the lorries take - M20/A20/A2/A256 – all mobile operators experience stretches where there are insufficient speeds to attain Netflix’s recommended minimum streaming speed.

 With queues estimated to reach up to 7,000 lorries long, and a length of articulated lorry at 16.5m – the gridlock may surpass 70 miles.
 From Dover, that would reach far beyond surrounding areas such as: Whitfield (5.8miles), Canterbury (20.2miles), Ramsgate (21.5 miles) and Ashford (25miles).
 It is a similar picture for the neighbouring Eurotunnel Le Shuttle Freight.